Jasmineck/SeKKi/README.md

 ## Installation:

-Use pip to install the all the packages and modules mentioned in ['Features'](https://github.com/Jasmineck/SeKKi/blob/main/README.md#features).
+Use pip to install the all the packages and modules mentioned in [Technologies used]().
 Python 3 has pip available in the standard library.
 Using pip, you can install packages like this:

 |  pip install pyttsx3         |
 |------------------------------|